broadinstitute/tgg_methods/MyoSeq_reports/README.md

 The scripts necessary for part 1 are in the `coverage` folder.
 This step requires access to the sample cram files.
 All scripts in this section are run on the Google VM created above.

  1. ssh into VM instance.
 Example command: `gcloud beta compute --project "cmg-analysis" ssh --zone "us-central1-b" "coverage"`
  2. **`get_coverage.sh`**: Calculates sample coverage across all MyoSeq gene list genes.
-Outputs a bgzipped TSV per gene.
+Outputs a bgzipped TSV per gene, with coverage per position in the gene.
+The columns in this file are samples in the same order as provided (i.e., in the same order as in the input crams list).
- 3. **`gene_coverage.py`**: Script to use when running `dsub` to summarize coverage calculations.
-(This might also work on a VM?)
-Creates one tsv per gene with mean coverage, median coverage, and coverage above each threshold (1, 5, 10, 15, 20, 25, 30, 50, 100) for each position.
+ 3. **`summarize_coverage.py`**: Summarizes coverage across MyoSeq genes for each sample and compares each sample to the other samples in the batch.
+Creates one TSV per sample with gene, batch mean coverage, sample mean coverage, percent of callable sites for the batch, percent of callable sites for the sample, number of uncallable sites for the batch, and number of uncallable sites for the sample.
- 4. **`summarize_coverage.py`**: Summarizes sample coverage over each MyoSeq gene.
-Outputs bgzipped tsv with gene name, gene size, mean coverage, median coverage, % callable bases, and uncallable bases.
+ 4. Copy the files output by step 3 first to the Google bucket and then to local storage.
+Don't forget to shut down the VM.

 ## Part 3: Ancestry and sexcheck
 The scripts necessary for part 2 are in the `inference` folder.
 This step requires three files: one with inferred ancestry, one with reported sex, and another with imputed sex.
 The reported ancestry is always recorded as European.